bellangerer/bellangerer/README.md

 ### Hi there 👋

-I'm Isabella, a bootcamp student from Vienna, Austria 🇦🇹🎿
+I'm Isabella, a bootcamp graduate from Vienna, Austria 🇦🇹🎿

 ### 👩‍💻 About me
 I like to challenge myself, step into the unknown and learn new programming languages like phyton.